As Coronavirus Spreads, U.S. Travel Providers Are Cutting Back Their Services. Here's How That's Impacting Transportation Workers

 “Our primary goal is to keep as many of our employees on board as possible,” a Lufthansa spokesperson told TIME in an emailed statement.
 “The extremely urgent decisions on reduced working hours are an important milestone in this regard… The Lufthansa Group has launched an extensive savings program.
 This includes an immediate hiring freeze, as well as cost reductions in personnel, material and project costs.
 We are using all available means to secure our liquidity.”

-On Thursday, Norwegian Air also announced it would suspend over 4,000 flights and implement temporary layoffs of up to 50% of their employees.
-Norwegian did not respond to TIME's request for comment as to what would happen to its workers.
+On March 16, Norwegian Air also announced it would suspend over 85% of its flights and implement temporary layoffs of up to 90% of their employees.
+Norwegian did not immediately respond to TIME’s request for comment.

 Keep up to date with our daily coronavirus newsletter by clicking here.